 The media channels you select can impact the brand message your audience receives, and in Signalling Success, we set out to showcase how these signals differ between advertising channels and how they can be used to optimum effect for brands.

-Now is your chance to see the full presentation from house51 - who conducted the research - as well as invaluable insights from behavioural scientist and author Richard Shotton.
-Plus don’t miss a lively panel session, including the peerless Rory Sutherland.
+Watch the full presentation from house51 - who conducted the research - as well as invaluable insights from behavioural scientist and author Richard Shotton as well as a lively panel session, including Rory Sutherland and Abba Newbery.

 Costly signalling: a behavioural science perspective

-Richard Shotton, behavioural scientist and author, provides an introduction to the concept of signalling, and delves into the Stanford University experiment that first triggered interest in the area.
+Richard Shotton, behavioural scientist and author, provided an introduction to the concept of signalling, and delved into the Stanford University experiment that first triggered interest in the area.

-Ian Murray and Catherine Heaney, co-founders of house51, present the comprehensive findings from Signalling Success and outline the implications for advertisers
+Ian Murray and Catherine Heaney, co-founders of house51, presented the comprehensive findings from Signalling Success and outlined the implications for advertisers

-Expert advice and debate on the findings of the research from industry leaders including Rory Sutherland, Vice Chairman, Ogilvy.
-Hosted by Matt Hill, Head of Research and Planning, Thinkbox.
-Send in your questions via email to [email protected] or on Twitter using #SignallingSuccess.
+Expert advice and debate on the findings of the research from industry leaders including Rory Sutherland, Vice Chairman, Ogilvy and Abba Newbery, Chief Marketing Officer, Habito.
+Hosted by Matt Hill, Research and Planning Director, Thinkbox.